biohackathon2021/project-12/paper.md

 ![The absolute (left) and relative (right) number of collaborations for women and men who collected specimens identified in Bionomia (https://bionomia.net/)](./figures/abs_rel_links.png)

-![The network of collector collaborations for specimens identified in Bionomia (https://bionomia.net/).
-This was created in Gephi [@ICWSM09154] and the colours of the nodes is determined by a community detection algorithm and coloured for the largest modules within the network [@blondel2008fast]](./figures/CollectorsNetwork_Degree-final.png)

 ![Histogram of the age difference between peeple.
 The results are shown for each of the different gender combinations that could be derived from the data](./figures/histogram_agediff.png)